Dometic, Isotherm, Norcold, NovaKool, Ocean Breeze, Technautics Cool Blue, Technicold, U-Line and Vitrifrigo marine refrigeration systems

 Aqua-Air, Cruisair, Flagship Marine, Marine Air, Ocean Breeze and Technicold marine air conditioning systems

 We understand the importance of you, your guests, passengers or crew being comfortable onboard.
 We also understand the importance of keeping provisions fresh, too.
-Moxy Marine Services’ ABYC certified and EPA licensed technicians will diagnose, repair, rebuild or refit your vessel (recreational or commercial) with the proper HVAC or refrigerator/freezer system.
+Moxy Marine Services’ ABYC certified, manufacturer trained and certified and EPA licensed technicians will diagnose, repair, rebuild or refit your vessel (recreational or commercial) with the proper HVAC or refrigerator/freezer system.

 Based in Charleston, SC, we are licensed, fully insured and have authorized access to all area marinas and boatyards.
 In addition, we travel to any port of call for major climate control and refrigeration projects.